programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 Where the command line uses text commands, a "graphical user interface" (aka GUI) is what you probably normally use to work with your computer: anything where commands are given through a visual interface containing icons, images, mouse-clicking, etc. is a GUI.
 Often it's simpler and faster to type in (or cut and paste from a tutorial) a series of commands via the command line, than to do something using a GUI; sometimes there are things you'll want to do for which no one has yet created a GUI, and you'll need to do them via the command line.

-The default command line program is called "Terminal" on Macs (located in *Applications > Utilities*), and "Command Prompt" on Windows.
+The default command line program is called "Terminal" on Macs (located in *Applications > Utilities*), and "Command Prompt", "Windows Power Shell", or "Git Bash" on Windows (these are three different options that each differ in the type of commands they accept; we'll go in detail on which you should use later in the lesson).

 Below is what a command line window looks like on the author's Mac (using Terminal).
 You'll see something like the *Macbook-Air:~ DrJekyll$* below in your command line window; that text is called the "prompt" (it's prompting you to input commands).
 In the screenshot, *Macbook-Air* is the name of my computer, and *DrJekyll* is the user account currently logged in (the prompt will use different names for your computer and username).

  ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-0.png)